-Sohag is one of the governorates of Upper Egypt which has a deep-rooted history and heritage which extends to the ancient ages, where Abydos, now located in Markaz Belina, was the capital of Egypt all through the eras of the first four Pharaonic Dynasties.
+Sohag is one of the governorates of Upper Egypt which has a deep-rooted history and heritage which extends to the ancient ages.
+Where Abydos, now located in Markaz Belina, was the capital of Egypt all through the eras of the first four Pharaonic Dynasties.
 Also, the ancient city of This (Thinis) or El-Tina, the village of mud or clay just north of Abydos, was home and headquarters of the first Pharaoh of Egypt, known in history as Mina or Narmer who managed to unify Egypt.

-During the Islamic era, the whole area of the governorate had been a part of Egypt under the Ottoman Empire until it became a separate province called Upper Egypt or Girga and its capital was Girga city.
+During the Islamic era, the whole area of the governorate had been a part of Egypt under the Ottoman Empire.
+Until it became a separate province called Upper Egypt or Girga and its capital was Girga city.
 Later, with the rule of Muhammad Ali, Egypt was divided into directorates.
-However, Girga Directorate kept its name until 1960, when the capital was moved to Sohag and the name of the governorate changed accordingly.
+However, Girga Directorate kept its name until 1960.
+When the capital was moved to Sohag and the name of the governorate changed accordingly.

 Capital: Sohag City.